 Well, it's February 2 again.
 Or is it Sept.
 28?
 Or Dec.
 10?
 If all of your days are starting to blend together like mine, look to Phil.

-No, not the groundhog: Phil Connors, the eventual hero of the 1993 film "Groundhog Day," who I studied for some advice on breaking out of the pandemic time loop myself.
+No, not the groundhog: Phil Connors, the eventual hero of the 1993 film "Groundhog Day," who I studied for some advice on breaking out of a personal rut, which can feel just the same as a time loop!
 Here are just a few ways we can be a little more like Phil and change up your Groundhog Dog in the Laurel Highlands.